xedla/algormeter/README.md

-# AlgoMeter: Tool for developing, testing and measuring optimizers algorithms
+# AlgorMeter: Tool for developing, testing and measuring optimizers algorithms
 Python benchmark suite environment for optimizer algorithms.
 Here is a repository where you can find a python implementation of a benchmark environment for optimizer algorithms.
 Produce comparative measures between algorithms  in csv format with effective test function call count.
 It has a problem function call optimization, so more calls at the same point X count only for one call.
 Contains a standard library implementation of convex functions and difference of convex functions.